Dog fleas: There are two forms of sand fleas on dogs

 Anemia ( Anemia is a condition whereby there is a deficiency of red cells or haemoglobin in the blood, this deficiency results in pallor and weariness ).

-Spleen damages ( Spleen is an organ which is found in virtually all vertebrates, they are quiet similar in appearance and structure to a large lymph node, and acts as a blood filter ).
+Spleen damages ( Spleen is an organ which is found in virtually all vertebrates, they are quite similar in appearance and structure to a large lymph node, and acts as a blood filter ).

 If a sand flea bite on dog occurs or sand flea bites dogs, here are some of the symptoms of sand fleas,